Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 ImportantKey Idea: Inverse Function Derivative

-To differentiate an inverse function, just flip the derivative of the original function.
-If you know \(f'\), then the derivative of \(f^{-1}\) is one over \(f'\) evaluated at the corresponding point.
+To differentiate an inverse function, take the reciprocal of the derivative of the original function.
+If \(f'\) is known, then the derivative of \(f^{-1}\) equals \(1/f'\) evaluated at the corresponding point.

 \[\frac{d}{dy}\bigl[f^{-1}(y)\bigr] = \frac{1}{f'(x)} = \frac{1}{f'\!\bigl(f^{-1}(y)\bigr)}\]